Tyson Fury Profile

 Instead of accepting an immediate rematch, Fury signed a five-fight deal with Bob Arum's Top Rank, which would see all his fights streamed on ESPN and ESPN+.
 The contract is believed to be worth $100million.

-Since signing under the Top Rank banner, Fury has won all three of his fights against Tom Schwartz, Otto Wallin and Wilder in Las Vegas - his new fighting home.
+Since signing under the Top Rank banner, Fury has won all five of his fights against Tom Schwartz, Otto Wallin and Wilder in Las Vegas (twice) - his new fighting home - and Dillian Whyte.

-Fury and Wilder have fought each other twice, the first being in 2018 at the iconic Staples Center.
+Fury and Wilder have fought each other three times, the first being in 2018 at the iconic Staples Center.
 There was huge anticipation for both fights, especially the first with Fury returning to fight for the WBC world title after just two warm-up fights following his time out the ring.

 The "Gypsy King" had not fought at world level since 2015 against Klitschko after vacating the WBA, IBF, WBO and IBO world titles because of mental health struggles, which led to drug and alcohol abuse.